apache/paimon/docs/content/docs/development/streaming-query.md

 ## Streaming Query on Kafka

-You can configure the Kafka topic for the table, and the data written will be double-written to Kafka, and streaming reads will be incremental snapshots reading on hybrid storage of files and Kafka.
+For a table configuring a log system like Kafka, data will be double written to the file storage and the Kafka topic under streaming mode.
+For queries, there will be hybrid reads will from incremental snapshots.

 ```sql
 CREATE TABLE T (...)